Get out the play money and host this Las Vegas Dinner Party! You can glam up everything from the table setting to the menu to the games!

 Since this Gr8 Dinner happened so long ago, (2006!!!) we weren't as good about taking photos of our invitations.
 And the memories are a bit fuzzy!

 But I do remember that I bought toy slot machines and glued the dinner details onto the spinning reels.
 (I know, craziness, but remember, we only have to make 3!)

 You could also use a deck of cards and put the details on the cards.

 Setting the Table

 Setting the table for a Las Vegas dinner party is easy.
 I bought red roses from Costco for the centerpiece, and sprinkled foil wrapped chocolate coins around.

-The table setting was easy, red roses from Costco for the centerpiece, foil wrapped chocolate coins, and a playing card stuck into a fancy folded napkin.
-(And it's always fun when you can use your wedding crystal!)
+A playing card stuck into the fancy folded napkins topped it off.
+And it's always fun when you can use your wedding crystal!

 Of course, dinner had to be surf and turf so we served Broiled Lobster Tails with Drawn Butter, Bacon Wrapped Filet Mignon, Twice Baked Potatoes and Asparagus.
 Dessert was the always popular and flamboyant, Bananas Foster.

 What Gr8 Fun we had!
-Plan your own Vegas dinner party and let us know what clever ideas you come up with!
+Plan your own Vegas dinner party and let us know what clever ideas you come up with in the comments below!